Emperor Dezong of Tang: Period of strong chancellors Li Mi and Lu Zhi (early Zhenyuan era)

 After the disaster, Emperor Dezong recalled Li Mi, who had been serving as the governor (觀察使, Guanchashi) of Shan'guo Circuit (陝虢, headquartered in modern Sanmenxia, Henan), to Chang'an to serve as chancellor, and soon thereafter, Li Mi effectively became sole chancellor.
-Under Li Mi's suggestion, Emperor Dezong instituted a regime where soldiers were encouraged to settle in the border region with Tufan and were promised land and seeds, to repopulate the border region and strengthen the defense.
+Under Li Mi's suggestion, Emperor Dezong instituted a regime where soldiers were encouraged to settle in the border region with Tibet and were promised land and seeds, to repopulate the border region and strengthen the defense.
 Li Mi also proposed a marriage alliance with Huige's Heguduolu Khan Yaoluoge Dunmohe (藥羅葛頓莫賀)—a proposal that Emperor Dezong initially resisted due to his hatred for Huige—but finally agreed to, with Li Sheng and Ma also agreeing with Li Mi's opinion.
-With Huige (which was soon renamed Huigu) fighting with Tufan, and with Tufan's major vassal Nanzhao distancing itself from Tufan's campaigns against Tang, Tufan attacks on Tang began to weaken, such that Tang generals were beginning to have successes against Tufan.
+With Huige (which was soon renamed Huigu) fighting with Tibet, and with Tibet's major vassal Nanzhao distancing itself from Tibet's campaigns against Tang, Tibet attacks on Tang began to weaken, such that Tang generals were beginning to have successes against Tibet.

 By this point, however, Emperor Dezong was also extracting frequent tributes from regional governors for his own personal use.
 Li Mi tried to curb the emperor's hoarding of treasure by instituting an annual stipend for the emperor, which Emperor Dezong initially agreed to.
 However, even after the stipend was instituted, Emperor Dezong continued to demand tributes from regional governors and ordered that they not let Li Mi become aware of the tributes.
 When Li Mi still found out, he became depressed over this issue but did not dare to speak again about it.